-How to reduce your risk of caregiving burnout.
+How to reduce your risk of caregiving burnout

 Stepping into the role of caregiver for your older parent can be very rewarding.
-It's heartfelt work - and it's also often stressful work.
+It's heartfelt work.
+It's also often stressful.

-Over time, too much stress can wear anyone down.
-If the stress becomes overwhelming, you could begin to experience a sense of exhaustion and hopelessness that experts call caregiver burnout.
-At that point, you can't properly take care of your own health, much less tend to your parent's health and needs.
+Too much stress can wear anyone down.
+Over time, vou could begin to experience a sense of exhaustion and hopelessness.
+It might be hard to take care of your own health, much less tend to your parent's health and needs.
+Experts call that caregiver burnout.